 Assembling the Spinach Fatayer

-- Each piece, use the rolling pin or your hand to make a small circle dough.
+- Use the rolling pin or your hand to make a large circle dough.

-- On the circle dough, add one tablespoon of spinach filling mixture.
+- On the circle dough, add 1 to 1 ½ tablespoon of spinach filling mixture.

 - Grab both sides of the dough to close them together, followed by the closing back part to form a triangular-shaped.